BrianLesko/public-204-website/homepage.md

 ## Location
 ---

-While 204 is not the closest to center of campus, the beauty of the tree lined street brings you out of the city and into something that feels more like *Your place*.
+While 204 is close to campus, the beauty of the tree lined street brings you out of the city and into something that feels more like *Your place*.

 <div style="display: flex;"><div style="flex: 80%; padding-left: 0px; line-height: 1.35; padding-bottom: 10px; padding-top: 20px;">